Important update on the Environmental Management Charge (EMC)

 - submitting the logbooks to the Authority by the due date, even when there is no activity

 - remitting all payments quarterly to the Authority by the due date

 Regardless of private business arrangements you may make, as the permit holder it is your responsibility to ensure compliance with the legislative requirements of your permit and to ensure the full and timely lodgement of all environmental management charge returns and payments.

 NOTE: You are not required to pay GST on any environmental management charge collected.

 Tourist related visitors – daily charges

-For further information regarding these changes to environmental management charge, please visit Environmental Management Charge Online (EMC Online).
+To review your records or lodge environmental management charge returns, please visit Environmental Management Charge Online (EMC Online).